mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 15. Navigate back to `slack.js` in Atom.
 Hit enter a few times at the beginning of the last line of code to make space around line 18.
 Type in the code `async function sendMyMessage (word) { }`.
 Hit enter a few times before the last `}` to free up space and then paste the copied code inside there.
 16. For webhook to be in scope **<--I don't know what that means!**, cut `const webhook = new IncomingWebhook(process.env.SLACK_WEBHOOK_URL);` and paste it in a line after `async function sendMyMessage (word) {`.
 17. From where you cut `const webhook`, replace that with `sendMyMessage(req.params.myword)`.
 18. Down where the value of `text` is `'I\'ve got news for you...',`, change the value to `my word is ${word}`.
 Make sure this code is backticks, and not single quotes.
+Hit save.

 The final code of the second half of `slack.js` should look like:
 ```